-Many surgeons find that fat grafting is not as practical or safe as breast implants.
-Implants have a 40 year history, and surgeons understand their pros and cons.
+Many surgeons find that fat grafting is not as practical or as safe as breast implants.
+Implants have a 40-year history, and surgeons understand their pros and cons.
 Fat grafting is also relatively new, meaning there is not as much research behind the technique.
-This includes understanding when fat dissolves, if it will form cysts, and how it can cause pain.
+This includes understanding when fat dissolves if it will form cysts, and how it can cause pain.

 Complications with Fat Grafting